EvsenevDev/VIPERModuleTemplate/README.md

 [![GitHub issues](https://img.shields.io/github/issues/EvsenevDev/VIPERModuleTemplate.svg)](https://github.com/EvsenevDev/VIPERModuleTemplate/issues)
 [![GitHub license](https://img.shields.io/github/license/EvsenevDev/VIPERModuleTemplate.svg)](https://github.com/EvsenevDev/VIPERModuleTemplate/blob/master/LICENSE)

-Once you've decided to use a VIPER architecture in your app, you shound know about the routine.
+Once you've decided to use a VIPER architecture in your app, you should know about the routine.
 For each screen/module you should create at least 6 files.
 Imagine that you need to create 10 modules.
-To avoid this boring work you can use this template which help you to generate a compete module.
-It's very useful for me and I hope it can be useful for you too.
+To avoid this boring work you can use this template which helps you to generate a compete module.
+It's very useful for me, and I hope it can be useful for you too.

 ## Generated files
-The template generates all files that you need to create a new VIPER module.
+The template generates all the files that you need to create a new VIPER module.
 All generated code is Swift 4 compatible.

 | File Name | Acts As | Description |
 | :---         |     :---      |          :--- |